Skip navigation

 Header tanks feed water into a hot water cylinder, and are located in the attic, roof space, or on the roof.

-How to restrain your header tank
+How to restrain an empty header tank

 What you'll need